 In the absence of bad behavior that lend to the loss of the asset, the plain language of the statute prevails.

-Note too how 348 deals with one of the other condundrums of Chapter 13: the provisions of §1306 that property of the estate includes all property acquired during the Chapter 13 and all earnings after the commencement of the case.
+Note too how 348 deals with one of the other condundrums of Chapter 13: the provisions of §1306 that property of the estate includes all management for rental properties acquired during the Chapter 13 and all earnings after the commencement of the case.

 Suppose the debtor has prospered during the 13 and has twice the cash on hand at conversion that he had at filing.
 Or he inherited property more than 6 months after filing, or he received a gift or other windfall.